WalletConnect/walletconnect-docs/docs/specs/clients/push/push-authentication.md

 # Push Authentication

+In this document we will describe the authentication payloads for different methods

+## Push Subscription

 Given that a dapp is proposing a push subscription for a blockchain account that clients don't have to authenticate in advance, the wallet needs to prove account ownership in the Push Subscription response.

 This is achieved using [Identity Keys](../../servers/keys/identity-keys) and did-jwt with the following claims: